vokimon/markdown-customblocks/README.md

 Also coding an extension is hard.
 Markdown extension API is required to be complex to address many other scenarios.
-But this extension responds to this usual scenario:
+But this extension responds just to this common scenario:

 > I want to generate this **piece of html** which
 > depends on those **parameters** and maybe it should
 > include a given **content**.

-**So, why not using a common markup for all those structures?**
+**So, what about using a common markup for all those structures?** \
-: This way, we can define a common parser for all them.
-To create a new block type, we have no need to find out an unused markup or developing new parsers.
+This way, markup syntax explosion is avoided, and users do not have to learn a new syntax.
+Besides, developing new block types is easier if you can reuse the same parser.

-**So, why not using a type name to identify the structure?**
+**So, what about using a type name to identify the structure?** \
+A name as part of the markup clarifies the block meaning on reading.
-: It provides a conceptual link to the block meaning.
+Also provides a hook to change the behaviour while keeping the semantics.
-Both when you read the markup and when you change the behaviour.
-We can redefine how the block type behaves by hooking a different behaviour to the type name.

-**So, why not defining a common attribute markup?**
+**So, what about defining a common attribute markup?** \
-: This way we can set a common way to map attributes to Python functions.
+This way, a general mapping from such attributes to the parameters of a Python function can be stablished.
-The extension can delegate HTML generation to the function by looking at the signature.
-No extra glue required.
+So, the generator function signature defines the attributes that can be used and the extension does the mapping with no extra glue required.

-**So, why not using indentation to define inner content?**
+**So, what about using indentation to define inner content?** \
-: It visually shows the scope of the block and allows nesting.
+It visually shows the scope of the block and allows nesting.
 If the content is reparsed as Markdown, it could still include other components with their inner content a level down.

-We all stand on giants' shoulders so take a look at the [long list](doc/inspiration.md) of markdown extensions and other software that inspired and influenced this extension.
+We all stand on giants' shoulders so take a look at the [long list](doc/inspiration.md) of markdown extensions and other software that inspired and influenced ideas for this extension.
-Kudos for them.
+Kudos for all of them.

 ## Installation and setup